corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/debugging-a-cordapp.md

     3. Start the run/debug configuration in debug mode.

 5. Set your breakpoints.
 6. Interact with your node.
-When the execution hits a breakpoint, execution will pause.
+If the execution hits a breakpoint, it will pause.

 {{< note >}}
 The debugger cannot attach to the node's webservers - they always run in a separate process.